mshakya/piret/README.md

   For example:
   ```
   samp1, samp_1 : good name
-  samp 1, samp.1: not a good name
+  samp 1, samp.1: not a good name and will likely cause errors.

   ```
   A sample of experimental design file can be found [here](https://raw.githubusercontent.com/mshakya/PyPiReT/master/examples/experimental_design.txt).